EslamElMeniawy/react-native-zoom-us-sdk/README.md

 Implementation of native Android and iOS zoom.us SDK for React Native.

-# :rotating_light: iOS part is still under development only the Android part is working for now.

 ## Getting started

 ### 1. Install native zoom.us SDK